linuxside/content/README.md

-# content
+# Info

-The content in markdown format for the linuxside.com blog.
+The content in markdown format of the [linuxside.com](https://linuxside.com/) blog.
+The license is "The Unlicense".
+Read [more about it](https://choosealicense.com/licenses/unlicense/).